Edgar Mitchell: Flight experience

 In May 1953, after completing instruction at the Officer Candidate School at Newport, Rhode Island, Mitchell was commissioned an Ensign.
 He completed flight training in July 1954 at Hutchinson, Kansas, was designated as a Naval Aviator and received the Daughters of the American Revolution Award for achieving the highest overall marks during flight training.
 After period of instruction from July to September 1954 at the Fleet Airborne Electronics Training Unit, U.S. Pacific Fleet, Mitchell was subsequently assigned to Patrol Squadron 29 (VP-29), flying land-based patrol planes, deployed to Okinawa.

 From 1957 to 1958, Mitchell transitioned to carrier-based jet aircraft and flew the A3D Skywarrior while assigned to Heavy Attack Squadron Two (VAH-2) deployed aboard the aircraft carriers USS Bon Homme Richard and USS Ticonderoga.
 He qualified as a research pilot and flew with Air Development Squadron Five until 1959.
 Following the completion of his graduate studies, Mitchell served as Chief, Project Management Division of the Navy Field Office for the Manned Orbiting Laboratory from 1964 to 1965.
-From 1965 to 1966, he attended the U.S. Air Force Aerospace Research Pilot School for certification as a test pilot, graduating first in his class.
+From 1965 to 1966, he attended the U.S. Air Force Aerospace Research Pilot School (Class 65B) for certification as a test pilot, graduating first in his class.
 During this period, Mitchell served as an instructor in advanced mathematics and navigation theory for astronaut candidates.

 Mitchell accumulated 5,000 hours flight time, including 2,000 hours in jet aircraft.